legendu-net/blog/misc/content/2017-06-11-error-exception-handling-and-testing-in-scala.markdown

 `require` (IllegalArgumentException) – Blames the caller of the method for violating the condition.
 Used as a pre-condition. ensuring is a post-condition.

+## scalaTest

+1. It seems to be that scalaTest doesn't work well with junit5 at this time.
+  The suggestion is to stick to junit4 when using scalaTest.

+2. Java discourages the use of Singletons and unit testing on Singletons is not supported any more in JUnit5.
+  However,
+  due to the nature of functional programming, you will find Singletons to be nature in Scala.